 Rotational dynamics and Elasticity: Angular momentum of a particle and system of particles, Principle of conservation of angular momentum, Rotation about a fixed axis, Torque, Moment of Inertia, Calculation of moment of inertia for rectangular, cylindrical and spherical bodies.
-Elasticity: Hooke's law, Stress-strain diagram, Relation between elastic constants, Poisson's Ratio, Expression for Poisson's ratio in terms of elastic constants, Work done in stretching and work done in twisting a wire, Twisting couple on a cylinder, Determination of Rigidity modulus by static torsion, Torsional pendulum, Determination of Rigidity modulus and moment of inertia, q, η and σ by Searles method.
+Elasticity: Hooke's law, Stress-strain diagram, Relation between elastic constants, Poisson's Ratio, Expression for Poisson's ratio in terms of elastic constants, Work done in stretching and work done in twisting a wire, Twisting couple on a cylinder, Determination of Rigidity modulus by static torsion, Torsional pendulum, Determination of Rigidity modulus and moment of inertia, $q, \eta$ and $\sigma$ by Searles method.

 Special Theory of Relativity: Michelson-Morley experiment and its outcome, Postulates of special theory of relativity, Lorentz transformations, Simultaneity and order of events, Length contraction, Time dilation and its experimental verification, Relativistic transformation of velocity, Relativistic addition of velocities, Variation of mass with velocity, Mass-energy equivalence, Relativistic Doppler Effect, Relativistic kinematics, Transformation of energy and momentum.
+ISTT.
+JALANDHAR (PUN)

-S. No Name Author(S) Publisher
+S. Title Author(s) Publisher

+No.

-1 Mechanics Berkeley Physics Charles Kittel, et.
+1 Mechanics Berkeley Physics course Charles Kittel, et.
 Al. 2007, Tata McGrawHill

-course

-2 Engineering Mechanics Basudeb Bhattacharya 2nd edn., 2015, Oxford
+2 Engineering Mechanics Basudeb Bhattacharya 2nd edn., 2015, Oxford University

-University Press
+Press

 3 An introduction to mechanics D. Kleppner, R.J.
-New Delhi: McGrawHill,
+New Delhi: McGrawHill, 1973.

-Kolenkow 1973.
+Kolenkow

 4 Analytical Mechanics G.R.
 Fowles and G.L.
-New Delhi: Cengage
+New Delhi: Cengage Learning,

-001 50 Cassiday Learning, 2005.
+Cassiday 2005.

-5 Introduction to Special R. Resnick John Wiley and Sons,

-Relativity RRZA 2005
+Semester Ι

 Course Code PHY103

-Course Title Mechanics
+Course Title Mechanics (Practical)

-Type of course Practical
+Type of course (Core) Practical

-LTP 004
+LTP 0:0:4

 Credits 2

-Course prerequisite 10+2 physics with a core subject
+Course 10+2 physics with a core subject

+prerequisite

-Course Objective (CO) The aim of this course is to impart practical knowledge to the students
+Course Objective The aim of this course is to

-and provide them with exposure of basic measuring instruments in
+1. Impart practical knowledge to the students and provide them with exposure of basic

-mechanics.
+measuring instruments in mechanics.

+2.Impart practical knowledge of the working principle of instruments

-Course outcome Student will able to:
+Course By the end of this course, students will be able to

-CO1.Determine length, height, moment of inertia, young's modulus,
+Outcomes (CO) CO1.Determine length, height, moment of inertia, young's modulus, modulus of rigidity, elastic

-modulus of rigidity, elastic constants of various system by using
+constants of various system by using different apparatus.

-different apparatus.

-CO2.Verify the Newton's 2 nd law.
+CO2.
+Verify the Newton's 2 nd law.

-CO3.Demonstrate the experimental techniques for different
+CO3.Demonstrate the experimental techniques for different pendulums.

-pendulums.

-Note: Students has to p erform any of the 12-14 experiments from the given list.

-Note: Students has to perform any of the 12-14 experiments from the given list.
+\ Note: Students has to perform any of the 12-14 experiments from the given list.

-- 1. To determine the Moment of Inertia of a Flywheel. - 2.
-To find torque of a flywheel. - 3.
+1. To determine the Moment of Inertia of a Flywheel.

+- 2. To find torque of a flywheel. - 3.
 To determine the angular acceleration of flywheel. - 4.
-To find the acceleration and distance of the cart in the given interval of time (Newton's 2^{nd} law). - 5.
-To find the Time of flight, Horizontal range and maximum height of a projectile for different velocity, angle of projection, cannon height and environment. - 6.
+To find the acceleration and distance of the cart in the given interval of time (Newton's 2nd law). - 5.
+To find the Time of flight, Horizontal range and maximum height of a projectile for different velocity, - angle of projection, cannon height and environment. - 6.
 To determine g by Kater's Pendulum. - 7.
 To determine g and velocity for a freely falling body using Digital Timing Technique. - 8.
 To find the radius of gyration of objects of different geometrical shapes but of same mass by noting the time period of oscillation. - 9.
-To determine g by Bar Pendulum. - 10.
-To understand the torsional oscillation of pendulum in different liquid and determine the rigidity modulus of the suspension wire using torsion pendulum. - 11.
-To study the Motion of a spring and calculate (a) Spring Constant (b) Value of g. - 12.
+To determine g by Bar Pendulum.

+10. To understand the torsional oscillation of pendulum in different liquid and determine the rigidity modulus of the suspension wire using torsion pendulum.

+- 11. To study the Motion of a spring and calculate (a) Spring Constant (b) Value of g. - 12.
 To determine the Elastic Constants of a Wire by Searle's method. - 13.
 To determine the Young's Modulus of a Wire by Optical Lever Method. - 14.
 To determine the Modulus of Rigidity of a Wire by Maxwell's needle. - 15.
 Measurements of length (or diameter) using vernier caliper, screw gauge and travelling microscope. - 16.
 To determine the Height of a Building using a Sextant.